timaliev/git-secrets-encryption/README.md

 - hooks.secretsencrypton -- enable or disable secrets encryption per repository or globally.
 For now only "none" and "sops-inline" are supported.
 If you want secrets decryption during clone operations this must be set globally.
 Presence of `.secretsencryption-sops.yaml` configuration file in the repository root in conjunction with not "none" value of this flag is needed to turn secrets encryption/decryption on for this repository.
 This flag will be configured globally to "sops-inline" by installation script.
 If flag is empty, warning message will be shown on git clone/pull/commit operations but encryption wont be enabled.
 - hooks.strictencryption -- allow unencrypted commits (if encryption process is failed for some or all files).
 By default flag is unset which is equivalent to `true`.
 If you want to be able to commit unencrypted files (because encryption failed), set it to `false`.
 Warning: this may lead to unencrypted secrets in Git repositories.
 - hooks.secretsencryption-debug -- turn on verbosity for hooks during execution.
 By default flag is not present and it is equivalent to `false` (verbosity is turned off).
 You can turn it on based on repository or globally.
 - diff.sops.command -- this must be set to the the name of diff script (or absolute path to this script) that will be used in `git diff` command for encrypted files.
 This option will be configured globally to `"${HOME}/.githooks/sops-inline"` by installation script.
-This functionality
+Functionality is explained below in section [Git diff](#git-diff).

 Note, that configuration flags are checked in code without `--global` option for Git, so local configuration of repository is having precedence over global.